trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

   errors or diagnostics produced by the JVM.

 * ``server.log``:
-  This is the main log file used by Presto.
+  This is the main log file used by Trino.
 It typically contains the relevant information if the server fails during initialization.
   It is automatically rotated and compressed.